Data Processing

 How a sponsor engagement runs

-Seven steps from sponsor upload to sponsor deliverable.
+With an AI election in place, the engagement runs as seven steps from sponsor upload to sponsor deliverable.
 Steps 4–6 are the SCE ↔ AI iteration loop; the loop runs as many times as the work requires, and only step 7 returns un-redacted material to a human.
 The data flow in SVG 1 below is this same workflow rendered visually.

 1. 1